Corporate identity: Visual identity

 The definition of the corporate visual identity management is:

 Corporate visual identity management involves the planned maintenance, assessment and development of a corporate visual identity as well as associated tools and support, anticipating developments both inside and outside the organization, and engaging employees in applying it, with the objective of contributing to employees' identification with and appreciation of the organization as well as recognition and appreciation among external stakeholders.

-Special attention is paid to corporate identity in times of organizational change.
-Once a new corporate identity is implemented, attention to corporate identity related issues generally tends to decrease.
-However, corporate identity needs to be managed on a structural basis, to be internalized by the employees and to harmonize with future organizational developments.
+Special attention is paid to corporate identity during times of organizational change.
+Once a new corporate identity is implemented, attention to corporate identity-related issues generally tends to decrease.
+However, corporate identity needs to be managed on a structural basis, internalized by employees, and harmonized with future organizational developments.

-Efforts to manage the corporate visual identity will result in more consistency and the corporate visual identity management mix should include structural, cultural and strategic aspects.
+Efforts to manage the corporate visual identity will result in more consistency, and the corporate visual identity management mix should include structural, cultural, and strategic aspects.
 Guidelines, procedures and tools can be summarized as the structural aspects of managing the corporate visual identity.

 However, as important as the structural aspects may be, they must be complemented by two other types of aspects.
 Among the cultural aspects of corporate visual identity management, socialization – i.e., formal and informal learning processes – turned out to influence the consistency of a corporate visual identity.
 Managers are important as a role models and they can clearly set an example.
 This implies that they need to be aware of the impact of their behavior, which has an effect on how employees behave.
 If managers pay attention to the way they convey the identity of their organization, including the use of a corporate visual identity, this will have a positive effect on the attention employees give to the corporate visual identity.

 Further, it seems to be important that the organization communicates the strategic aspects of the corporate visual identity.
 Employees need to have knowledge of the corporate visual identity of their organization – not only the general reasons for using the corporate visual identity, such as its role in enhancing the visibility and "recognizability" of the organization, but also aspects of the story behind the corporate visual identity.
 The story should explain why the design fits the organization and what the design – in all of its elements – is intended to express.